wonkwonlee/leetcode-python/README.md

 Try to use *Pythonic* approaches.

-Although I have studied algorithms and data structure during my undergraduate, I realize I have rather shallow experience in Python.
+Although I have studied algorithms and data structure since my undergraduate, I realize I have *shallow experience in Python*.
+Most of my prior algorithmic study was focused on C and Java.

 This project is to familiarize myself with fundamentals of algorithms and data structure and further to prepare the coding interview.